Hemszz/Angular-Interview-Questions/README.md

-# How do ypu improve the performance of an Angular Application
+# How do you improve the performance of an Angular Application
-We can divide the performance into 2 main sections namely:
+We can improve the performance of Angular into 2 main ways namely:

-- Network performance - lists practices that are going to improve mostly the load time of our application.
+- Network performance - It is used to improve the load time of an angular application.
 They include methods for latency and bandwidth reduction.
-- Runtime performance - practices that improve the runtime performance of our application.
+- Runtime performance - It is used to improve the runtime performance of an angular application.
 They include mostly change detection and rendering related optimizations.